Sparkleleuk/Sustainability_Matters/_posts/2018-01-18-CapeTown-Canada.markdown

 #### Our take

 Independent, third-party monitoring is important in making sure that companies are doing what they say they are doing.
-Thus, this watchdog could be an important catalyst to improving corporate behavior.
+Thus, this watchdog could be an important driver for meaningful improvements in corporate behavior.